wattsr1/Pewlett-Hackard-Analysis/README.md

 ---
 ## Results

-To analyze the employee data to determine the number of retirement eligible employees and mentor candidates for PH, the data was parsed using postgreSQL organize the data sets presented and allow queries on the datasets to be completed to extract the pertinent data.
+To analyze the employee data to determine the number of retirement eligible employees and mentor candidates for PH, the data was parsed using [queries](/Queries/Employee_Database_challenge.sql) in postgreSQL organize the data sets presented and allow queries on the datasets to be completed to extract the pertinent data.
 For this analysis it was important to separate the employees by the criteria that indicates that they are eligible for retirement to determine the number of employees that are expected to retire soon and the employees that were eligible to become mentors, both based on their age and title.
 This data was organized within the database according to the entity relationship diagram (ERD) shown below:

 <img src="Resources/EmployeeDB.png" width="600" height="400">